The Ultimate Guide to Shooting Seasons

 The options for deer suitable rifles are limitless with nearly every rifle manufacturer selling something in the correct calibers.
-If you looking to get started and working to a budget you can’t go wrong with a Howa or a second hand Remington or Tikka, and most are available for less than £700… Here is a list of all the deer suitable rifles we have sited for less than £1000.
+If you’re looking to get started and working to a budget you can’t go wrong with a Howa or a second hand Remington or Tikka, and most are available for less than £700

 If you’re looking for something more advanced and have some more money in your pocket, it’s possible to spend whatever you like.
 Sako, Tikka, Savage and Mannlicher are some of the many manufacturers that sell +£1000 rifles which can be upgraded in a number of ways including stocks triggers and barrels.
 It’s always worth bearing in mind the type of shooting you'll be doing as you don't want to be buying a huge, heavy barrel 30-06 if you're going to be walking long distances and mostly shooting muntjac.

-There are two optical devices a deer stalker will find useful.
+There are two optical devices a deerstalker will find useful.
 The first and most obvious being a scope.
-When choosing a scope the most important things you'll need to consider are; the range you'll be shooting at and the light conditions where you'll be shooting in.
+When choosing a scope the most important things you'll need to consider are; the range you'll be shooting at and the light conditions you'll be shooting in.
 For longer ranges more magnification can be useful but more than 12x isn't much use as you’ll unlikely be taking shots further than 100 yards.
-Large tactical turrets aren't much use as you'll unlikely need to adjust more than few inches, It’s also all too easy to knock them when you're moving around in thick cover.
-If you're going to be shooting in low light the you’ll want a large front lense as it lets more light in, 50mm is about as big as you can go without having to raise your cheek or having a funny shaped front end on the scope.
-Stalkers also find binoculars useful as it means you don't have to point a your rifle at everything when you want to have a look.
+Large tactical turrets aren't much use as you'll unlikely need to adjust more than a few inches, it’s also all too easy to knock them when you're moving around in thick cover.
+If you're going to be shooting in low light then you’ll want a large front lens as it lets more light in; 50 mm is about as big as you can go without having to raise your cheek or having a funny shaped front end on the scope.
+Stalkers also find binoculars useful as it means you don't have to point your rifle at everything when you want to have a look.

 1 - Find a mentor for your first few outings.
 There are lots of little tips and tricks an experienced shooter will be able to show you.